Kamilla Rakhimova: 2022–2024: First WTA 125 singles title, top 60

 She made the quarterfinals, for a third successive year, at the 2024 Copa Colsanitas.
 Rakhimova reached the semifinals at the Rabat Grand Prix but lost to Mayar Sherif.

 At the 2024 US Open, she again entered the main draw as a lucky loser, but was defeated in the first round to top seed Iga Świątek.

 Seeded fifth, Rakhimova won her first WTA 125 title at Guadalajara defeating qualifier Samantha Murray Sharan, Taylah Preston, second seed Martina Trevisan, Emiliana Arango and fourth seed Tatjana Maria.

-At the Guadalajara Open, she defeated third seed Viktoria Azarenka by retirement to reach her first WTA 500 quarterfinal, which she lost to Camila Osorio.
+At the Guadalajara Open, she advanced to her first WTA 500 quarterfinal when third seed Viktoria Azarenka retired, before losing to Camila Osorio.
 At the same tournament, partnering Oksana Kalashnikova, she reached the final, losing to Anna Danilina and Irina Khromacheva.

 Rakhimova entered the main draw of the WTA 1000 China Open as a lucky loser making her debut at this tournament and defeating Kimberly Birrell in the first round in a rematch of the final qualifying round which she had lost.
 She was eliminated in the second round by fifth seed Zheng Qinwen.

-2025: Wimbledon third round
+2025: Second WTA 125 title, Wimbledon third round

 Having entered the main draw as a qualifier, Rakhimova reached the quarterfinals at the Eastbourne Open, defeating fellow qualifier Elisabetta Cocciaretto and sixth seed Peyton Stearns, before losing to Anastasia Pavlyuchenkova in three sets.
 The following week, she made it into the third round at Wimbledon for the first time, with wins over Aoi Ito and fourth seed Jasmine Paolini.
 Her run was ended by 30th seed Linda Nosková.
+In December, she won her second WTA 125 singles title at the Open Angers Arena Loire, defeating Tamara Korpatsch in the final.

+National representation

+On 28 November 2025, it was announced that Rakhimova had changed her sporting nationality from Russia to Uzbekistan.

+Personal life

+Rakhimova is of Volga Tatar and Bashkir descent; her mother is from Uzbekistan, while her father is from Ufa.

+Her mother Rufina Rakhimova (née Yalalova) was a youth tennis player for the Uzbek SSR.
+She has an elder brother named Timur, who was born in Tashkent, while Kamilla herself was born in Yekaterinburg.